1971 in the Vietnam War: December

-The New York Times reported that the U.S. Army in Vietnam was discharging between 1,000 to 2,000 soldiers for heroin usage despite the Nixon Administration pledging that heroin users would be retained in the Army where they would be treated.
+The New York Times reported that the U.S. Army in Vietnam was discharging between 1,000 and 2,000 soldiers for heroin usage despite the Nixon Administration pledging that heroin users would be retained in the Army where they would be treated.

 A VPAF MiG-21 downed the first U.S. aircraft since June 1968, a USAF F-4D flying a combat air patrol approximately 70 miles west/northwest of Bái Thượng Air Base.
 Two USAF F-4s searching for the crew of the downed aircraft were engaged by two MiG-21s, ultimately resulting in the ejection of the two F-4 crews for lack of fuel and loss of their aircraft.
 Another F-4 was shot down by anti-aircraft fire near Long Tieng.
 Four U.S. crewmen were captured.